RiskoZoSlovenska/RZSMaze/README.md

 		Optional, defaults to the ░ character.

 	Returns:
-	* A string in human-readable format which shows the maze
+	* A string in human-readable format which displays the maze

 	Example: